Gary from British Columbia asks some great and typical questions:

 Now, let me say that at my Intermediate and Advanced banjo camps, we deal with all of the subjects you raise, as they are indeed a big part of what makes a person a more advanced-sounding player.
 The six days won’t seem like enough, given the breadth of your desire and interests, but they do give clear direction, which if you then do the work, will have big results.

 For the first question, the general “upgrade” you seek, take it a step at a time.
-Since improvising leads you to same-old same-old, then first try patiently working things out, trial and error, when you practice.
-The more stuff you come up with through study, and trial and error, in working on individual songs, the larger your “banjo vocabulary” becomes, and in time you’ll have a larger accessible vocabulary– which will help your improvisations.
-So … pick one song you wish you had “some good ideas for”, and make a project out of it.
+Since improvising leads you to same-old same-old, then first try patiently working out the best possible breaks for specific songs when you practice.
+The more stuff you come up with through study and trial and error, working on individual songs, the larger your “banjo vocabulary” becomes, and in time you’ll have a larger accessible vocabulary—which will help your improvisations.
+So…start by choosing one song you wish you had “some good ideas for”, and make a project out of it.

 The most common deficiency I see in advanced players is an unwillingness to really deal with the melody of a song.
 They hint at it, and substitute licks that have some of the melody notes, and move on.